 - Use an incident from the past to shed light on the topic.
-Rely on historical present tense to achieve a magnetic effect.
+Rely on the historical present tense to achieve a magnetic effect.
 Your reader will know you’re sharing something from the past, but the present tense will get them into the story.

 - Ask a thought-provoking question.
-If you’re writing about the need of school uniforms, you may start the intro with a question like “How did we get to the point of needing school uniforms to show we’re equal?”
+If you’re writing about the need for school uniforms, you may start the intro with a question like “How did we get to the point of needing school uniforms to show we’re equal?”

 - Bust a myth.
 “Many people think that British is the pure form of English, but the fact is that the British altered their language after they brought it to America.”